horeilly1101/deriv/README.md

 - *Trig*: a trig is a trig function name and an expression
 - *Constant*: a constant is an Integer (unfortunately, arbitrary constants are technically variables)
 - *Variable*: a string name (e.g. "x", "y", etc.)
+- *Tensor*: a tensor is a list of expressions

+Note that there are two types of structures that implement Expression: those that use composition and those that don't.
+The use of composition allows us to use some pretty elegant recursive algorithms to do

 The above classes allow deriv to differentiate just about any function you can think of.
 (The only functions not available are integrals, inverse functions, and more obscure functions, but these may all be added later on.)
 It's